godfat/rest-core/README.md

 A modular Ruby REST client collection/infrastructure.

-In an era of web service and mashup, we saw a blooming of REST API.
-One might wonder, how do we easily and elegantly use those API?
-Thanks that now we are all favoring REST over SOAP, building a dedicated client might not be that hard.
-So why not just build the dedicated clients ourselves?

-One can simply use pre-built dedicated clients provided by rest-core, assuming this would be the most cases.
-Or if someone is not satisfied with the pre-built ones, one can use pre-built "middlewares" and "apps" provided by rest-core, to compose and build the dedicated "clients" (s)he prefers.
+In this era of web services and mashups, we have seen a blooming of REST APIs.
+One might wonder, how do we use these API easily and elegantly?
+Since REST is simple (compared to SOAP and older APIs), it is possible to a build a dedicated client ourselves.

+We have developed “rest-core” with the core functionality needed for a REST client.
+In the cases of common APIs such as Facebook and Twitter, developers can simply use the pre-built dedicated clients provided by rest-core.
+It is also possible for developers to build custom clients for arbitrary REST APIs using the middleware provided by rest-core.

 ## REQUIREMENTS: